Muslim Gurjars: Himachal Pradesh

 Muslim Gujjars are found in the Himalayan state of Himachal Pradesh, which borders Jammu and Kashmir and Tibet.

-Muslim Gujjars constitute a significant proportion of the Gujjar community in Himachal Pradesh, making up approximately 86 percent of their population.
+Muslim Gujjars constitute a significant proportion of the Gujjar community in Himachal Pradesh, making up approximately 86 per cent of their population.

 The Muslim Gujjars are predominantly found in Kangra, Chamba and Sirmaur and make up to 100% districts population.
 They are also found in good numbers in Solan and Bilaspur districts.

 In 2001, the Himachal Pradesh Government granted Scheduled Tribe status to the Gujjar community.
 As per the 2011 census out of the state's Scheduled Tribe population of 2,92,126, Gujjars accounted for 92,547 individuals, comprising 23.6% of the state's Scheduled Tribe population.
+Approximately 86% of the total Gurjar population in Himachal Pradesh are Muslim and 14% are Hindu, in numbers their population is 79,590.

 The majority of them are nomadic, with a smaller number of settled Muslim Gujjars.
 Traditionally, they are pastoralists, moving with their livestock across the region's mountainous terrain.

+Historical population

+Population of Muslim Gujjars recorded in different census reports of the British India for present-day Indian state of Himachal Pradesh.